 Ms. Lane replied CertainTeed Landmark or GAF Timberline in a charcoal black or grey color, which ever matching the existing roof color.
-She added that the existing roof is all 3-Tab shingles and if the proposed wasn't approve a 3 tab would be used.
+She added that the existing roof is all 3-Tab shingles and if the proposed wasn't approved a 3-tab would be used.